Mikola Dziadok: 2020

 On January 9, 2020, the Frunzensky District Court convicted Mikola Dziadok under Article 23.34 for participating in an unauthorized action in defense of the independence of Belarus in Minsk on December 21, 2019.
 The fine was 50 basic units.
 The trial was conducted by judge A. V. Busheva.

 On March 19, 2020, Mikola Dziadok was detained by police officers on charges of minor hooliganism (17.1.
 Administrative Code of the Republic of Belarus).
 The activist was taken to the Center for Isolation of Offenders and accused of putting an anti-police inscription on the wall of the dormitory.
 The next day, when the activist was taken to the Moskovsky district court of Minsk, it turned out that on the day of the inscription, Mikola Dziadok was outside Belarus, which is stamped in his passport.
 The case was sent to the Moscow District Department of Internal Affairs in Minsk for revision, and later terminated for lack of corpus delicti.

-On November 12, 2020, he was detained by employees of GUBOPiK in an apartment in the village of Sasnovy of the Asipovichy District.
+On November 11, 2020, he was detained by GUBOPiK officers in an apartment in the town of Sasnovy of the Asipovichy District.
 During the arrest, pepper gas was used, and Dziadok was severely beaten.
 The arrested in the framework of a criminal case on "violation of public order" (Art.
 342 of the Criminal Code) was forced to appear on camera for the video of the Ministry of Internal Affairs.
-After the arrest, he was taken to Minsk to GUBOPiK, where was tortured: siloviki kept him pressed with his head to the floor, beat him with a truncheon and a Taser, strangled, and threatened to rape.
+After the arrest, he was taken to Minsk to GUBOPiK, where was tortured: siloviki kept him pressed with his head to the floor, beat him with a truncheon, strangled, and threatened to rape all night long.
 Then he was taken to the detention center Okrestina, later was transferred to SIZO No. 1 in Minsk.
-In detention, the activist was deprived of sleep, heat, food, and contact with the outside world.
+In detention, the activist was deprived of sleep, heat, and contact with the outside world.

 On November 24, by a joint statement of 11 organizations, including the Viasna Human Rights Centre, the Belarusian Helsinki Committee, he was recognized as a political prisoner.
 On January 15, 2021, godparenthood for the political prisoner was undertaken by Tamara Funiciello, member of the Federal Assembly (Switzerland).

 In March 2021, the Investigative Committee of Belarus opened new criminal cases against the political prisoner on calling for the seizure of power (part 3 of article 361 of the Criminal Code) and illegal actions in relation to combustible materials (part 1 of article 295-3 of the Criminal Code).

 On November 10, 2021, the Minsk City Court sentenced Dziadok to five years in a general-security penal colony.

 2025

-Dziadok was released from prison and de-facto deported to Lithuania in September 2025 along with fifty other Belarusian political prisoners after American-Belarusian negotiations.
+Dziadok was released from prison and forcibly moved to Lithuania in September 2025 along with fifty other Belarusian political prisoners after American-Belarusian negotiations.